 Immediately following SCI, the body attempts to heal itself by activating an inflammatory response.
 This triggers an outbreak of biochemical reactions in an attempt to protect and stabilize the spinal cord.
 However, these processes are harsh and can cause secondary damage in the form of cell deaths, inflammation, swelling, and reduced blood flow.

 Swelling can further restrict blood flow, which disrupts the delivery of oxygen and other essential nutrients to tissues.
 As a result, autoregulation (the ability to maintain a constant blood flow) below the level of injury becomes impaired.

 Our bodies need blood to fuel cellular activity.
 Without sufficient amounts of it, the body can start to dysfunction.

-Due to the complete loss of functions, individuals may mistake their incomplete spinal cord injuries for complete ones.
+Due to the complete loss of functions, it is possible to mistake an incomplete spinal cord injury for a complete one.
 It isn’t until the swelling subsides that functions below the level of injury may begin to return.
 Make sure to speak with your medical team about whether they believe you are in spinal shock or not.

 In the next section, we’ll discuss symptoms of spinal shock.

 Signs and Symptoms of Spinal Shock